Burke-Porter-Grand-Rapids/.github/.github/PULL_REQUEST_TEMPLATE/backwards_compatible_pull_request_template.md

 ## Summary
 Briefly describe what this PR does.
-Focus on implementation / approach (not details about the problem or feature which are included in the issue)
+What is the purpose of this pull request?

 ## Implementation Notes
-Highlight any design decisions, trade-offs, or deviations from the issue
+Highlight any important information, design decisions, trade-offs, or deviations from the issue

 ## Testing